GalOrrery/discO/docs/glossary.rst

        This argument has a default value.
 See the signature and/or documentation for details.

+   representation-like
+   representation_like
+       a :class:`~astropy.coordinates.BaseRepresentation` subclass or instance
+       or a string that can be converted to a Representation (its in :obj:`astropy.coordinates.representations.REPRESENTATION_CLASSES`)

+   representation-resolvable
+   representation_resolvable
+       :term:`representation-like` or :term:`python:None` or :term:`python:Ellipsis`

    scalar
        In NumPy, usually a synonym for :term:`array scalar`.